 “Say ‘ PEO-PLE’ ” the therapist asked while pinching Dianna’s little nose.
 My toddler stared at her silently.
 “Say ‘ PEO-PLE’ ” the therapist requested again to no avail.
 The reason for the request is simple.
 “P” sounds can be hard for kids with a cleft palate, but regardless, Dianna was in no mood for this test.
 So after a few more tries we gave up and my sister took her for a bathroom break.
 It was there,in the solitude of the bathroom, that sweet little girl pinched her own nose, looked up at her aunt with those big brown eyes and blurted out “PEO-PLE” with a little grin.

 Next we meet with the 69 year old pediatrician from Trinidad.
 This is my favorite stop.
 He was a young 62 when we first met and now he is training his replacement.
 We talk retirement, health care reform, and homeschooling, and he beams about how great Dianna is doing.
 But suddenly when he mentions his hospital visits I am no longer in his office.
 I am passing him in the hallway at the hospital right after Dianna’s first surgery, with a tear stained face and a pit in my stomach wondering how I was going to care for a 6 month old in recovery and a toddler at home.
-And just like that I was drawn back to his office hugging him goodbye and wishing him a happy and family filled retirement as he makes plans for more volunteer work with cleft teams oversees.
+The flashback ended as abruptly as it started, and just like that I was drawn back to his office hugging him goodbye and wishing him a happy and family filled retirement as he makes plans for more volunteer work with cleft teams oversees.

 “Just our annual check up,” I told a friend this morning, but didn’t I know better?
 Every year, every different doctor, every test can take me to a hundred different places in time.
 But there is one thing in common with every moment to which I travel.
 When I remember pain, I remember our Comforter.
 When I remember exhaustion, I remember our Helper.
 When I remember loss, I remember our Provider.
 On Dianna’s first birthday I wrote a song that has proved more true as the days go by.